autotelicum/Smooth-CoffeeScript/readme.md

 Install: Get CoffeeScript up and running in a few minutes on Mac.
 Now also on Windows: Native install!
 No third party compiler, package manager or cygwin emulation layer.
 [Quick install on Mac and Windows](http://autotelicum.github.com/Smooth-CoffeeScript/install/install-notes.html).
 The versions mentioned in the install guide are those `Smooth CoffeeScript` has been tested with on Mac OS X 10.6 and Windows 7 --- different versions may or may not work.

 If you prefer to use a package manager, then see [npm](https://github.com/isaacs/npm).
-Read the readme.md, especially the last paragraphs: "Yes, you can publish something evil.
-It will be removed promptly if reported, and we'll lose respect for you.
-But there is no vetting process for published modules.
-If this concerns you, inspect the source before using packages."
-My take is that your anti-virus program is not going to help if you are attacked through npm.
+Read the readme.md, especially the last paragraphs.
+If npm security concerns you then consider using a restricted user account, an outgoing firewall, a sandbox, jail or a virtual machine.

 Web browser implementations of web sockets currently change regularly.
 At least the latest versions of Safari, Chrome and Opera (if enabled) works, see the `src/prelude/prelude.coffee` file.
 Internet Explorer 9 and below do not implement web sockets; 10 might work but I have no Windows 8.